 Time of the Session - Plan your session for when you know your family is available.
 Please note there is a $100 cancellation/re-scheduling fee, if you need to reschedule in less than one week prior to the appointment.
+We want to point out that the time exclusively reserved for you is time away from our own families and children and blocked from other families who might have wanted to come in at your time.
+We appreciate you are being respectful of that.
 Because it is best for the vast majority of our clients, we set aside Saturdays and Sundays just for photography.
 Please be prepared to provide options for your session.

 Our Style - Because these are portraits that you will likely own for the rest of your life and eventually pass down to your children, it’s important to make your decision based on work that speaks to your heart.

-The Studio - The vast majority of sessions is done in our studio at 1310 Wayzata Blvd.
+The Studio - Our sessions are done in our studio at 1310 Wayzata Blvd.
 E, Wayzata, MN 55391 (see contact tab for directions).
 There is ample parking available outside the studio.
 There is a changing room with a mirror available.

 As a specialty studio, our background and lighting are exactly calculated to render your portrait as an exquisite piece of art.
 It is important for the success of your portrait that certain styles and colors of clothing be used.
 We ask that you please dress formal.
 For many, this becomes the most elegant portrait they will possess in a lifetime.
 Most portraits do not show below the knees.
 In general, we ask that you wear dark clothing so as to keep the light reflecting on the face and eyes.
 Our contoured lighting, and darker backgrounds do not work with light color shirts.
 Our experience suggests that the following works best:

 Men - Dark jackets (tuxedo or suit), white shirt, tie, and dark pants.